The Big Jump

 With a foreword by Mat Hoffman and contributions from Ryan Sheckler, Kenny Bartram, Bob Burnquist and Mom and Dad, The Big Jump is a fuel-injected ride into the mind and heart of Travis Pastrana.

-Then, in July of 2006, I flew to his home in Maryland to write a piece on his fabled backyard playground.
+Then, in July 2006, I flew to his home in Davidsonville, Maryland, to write a piece on his fabled backyard playground.
 By the time I left, I knew I had much more than would fit into the story I’d been assigned.
 When Pastrana was at his best was not when he was talking about freestyle tricks or the X Games.
 He was the most thoughtful and animated when we began musing on life, what it was like to conquer the impossible, inspire others and face death.
-He was 22, but spoke like someone so far beyond his age.
-He understood things about life people spend their whole life trying to figure out.
+He was now 22, but he spoke like someone far beyond his age.
+He understood things about life most people spend their whole lives trying to figure out.